A Complete Beginners Guide to Cross Browser Testing:

 But it also can be performed when the site is fully integrated and functional.

-If you have missed the bus on performing cross browser testing during design, development and QA phases, it can still be done while the application is in production.
+If you have missed the bus on performing the cross-browser test during design, development and QA phases, it can still be done while the application is in production.
 However, this is the costliest of all and risky too.

 Where is browser compatibility testing performed?

 Usually, the answer to this question would be one of- Dev/QA/Production environments.
-But for cross browser testing this, is not a definite and irrelevant (if I may say so).
+But for cross-browser checking, this is not a definite and irrelevant (if I may say so).
 It can be done in any one or all of them.

 - Having been a QA teacher for a while now, I can tell what’s coming next and that is –the question, is it functional and non-functional testing?
 I think it is neither and both.

-- It is also a continues process as software environments, browsers and devices are evolving every day and to make sure there are no unpleasant surprises, Cross Browser Testing should be added to the repertoire of regression suites.
+- It is also a continues to process as software environments, browsers and devices are evolving every day and to make sure there are no unpleasant surprises, this browser Testing should be added to the repertoire of regression suites.

-As always, this has oriented you towards cross browser testing as much as it did us.
-This is yet another testament to the concept that QA field or software testing is a multi dimensional field and there is something for everyone to excel in.
+This is yet another testament to the concept that QA field or software testing is a multi-dimensional field and there is something for everyone to excel in.